In a world where education is more accessible than ever, who wants to make educational videos that are just another boring brick in the mental wall?

 Educational video production can be straightforward — especially with AI-powered tools in your back pocket.

-See how to make your first video in the next five minutes with Synthesia’s free demo.
+See how to make your first video in the next five minutes with Synthesia’s free AI video maker.